Monday, December 29, 2025

 Exercise

-Zone 2 workouts in the morning (easy biking, brisk walking) for 1 hour while fasted or before eating carbs/fat. (protein ok).
-Zone 2 means you can still talk, but don't want to talk for long or you'll get out of breath.
+Zone 2 workouts in the morning (easy biking, brisk walking) for 1 hour while fasted or before eating carbs/fat.
+Zone 2 means you can still talk, but you don't want to talk for long or you'll get out of breath.
+Depending on age, that's like 120-135 bpm on your heart rate monitor.

-Find an indoor exercise option for bad weather days (no excuses when it's too hot, too cold, too wet, too sunny, too windy, etc)
+Find indoor exercise options for bad weather days (no excuses when it's too hot, too cold, too wet, too sunny, too windy, etc)

 Check your weight and BP daily

-Side Note: Tracking weight helped me to eventually figure out that after super long, hard rides (>3 hours), I'd retain 2lbs of water for a couple days.
+Side Note: Tracking weight helped me to eventually figure out that after super long, hard rides (>2 hours), I'd retain nearly 2lbs of water for a couple days no matter how healthy I ate.
 My body was retaining water to help with muscle recovery.
-It had nothing to do with diet/salt.
-Read more here after opening, scroll down below the map.
+Who knew?
+Also raises my BP a little too.
+Makes sense

 Popular Posts